eslint/eslint/docs/rules/no-plusplus.md

 ### Options

-This rule, in it's default state, does not require any arguments.
+This rule, in its default state, does not require any arguments.
 If you would like to enable one or more of the following you may pass an object with the options set as follows:

 * `allowForLoopAfterthoughts` set to `true` will allow you to use the unary operators `++` and `--` in the afterthought (final expression) of a `for` loop.